ShaonPro/WP-Rocket-Automatic-cache-clearing-and-preloading/README.md

 ### step 01
 - Download rocket-clean-domain.php file.
 - Upload the file(rocket-clean-domain.php) to your WordPress installation's root ( where wp-config.php and wp-load.php are located).
 Example (\public_html).
+- You can check this video to understand where to upload file [Check this Video](https://recordit.co/jbtM0WPfcw)

 ### Step 02
 - Set Up a Cron Job (When our website traffic are less)
 - Example: Everyday at 6 am
 - Check the video how to setup corn job.
-[Check This Link](http://recordit.co/cl2YCoMCzu)
+[Check This Video](http://recordit.co/cl2YCoMCzu)
 - Make sure the correct path to your new file rocket-clean-domain.php in your cron job settings.